Spratm-Asleaf/DRSE/README.md

 Online supplementary materials of the paper titled

-**Robust State Estimation for Linear Systems underDistributional Uncertainty**
+**Robust State Estimation for Linear Systems under Distributional Uncertainty**

 By Shixiong Wang, Zhongming Wu, and Andrew Lim